 That weekend changed the course of my life.
 I was challenged to remember what I loved to do and always wanted to be.
 Who God made me to be.

 So I started writing.
 I wrote almost a full women’s historical fiction novel and got stuck.
 As I attempted to get unstuck, scenes for a new story kept appearing in my mind.
 A small idyllic seaside town in Maine.
 A wounded military hero.
 A strong woman.
 A couple helping each other past their greatest pain and finding love in the process.

 I canned the historical and wrote the romance.
 Love on the Edge was published December 5, 2017, one month before my 40th birthday.
 And it’s been a wild ride ever since!

-Kerry Evelyn is the author of the Crane’s Cove series, #sweetresortromance set in Coastal Maine, a Guest Author for the Cat’s Paw Cove series, and several short stories that span multiple genres.
+Kerry Evelyn is the author of the Crane’s Cove series, #sweetresortromance set in Coastal Maine, the Palmer City Voltage #sweethockeyromance series, a Guest Author for the Cat’s Paw Cove series, and several short stories that span multiple genres.
 Kerry received a Bachelor of Science in Education and Sociology from Bridgewater State University in 2000.
 A native of the Massachusetts SouthCoast, she changed her latitude and now calls the Orlando area home.
 Kerry loves God, books, cats, traveling, taking selfies, sweet drinks, and escaping into her imagination.
-You can find her on Amazon, Goodreads, BookBub, Facebook @KerryEvelynAuthor, Instagram @KerryEvelynAuthor, and Twitter @theKerryEvelyn.
+You can find her on Amazon, Goodreads, BookBub, Facebook @KerryEvelynAuthor, Instagram @KerryEvelynBooks, and Twitter @theKerryEvelyn.
 Visit KerryEvelyn.com to subscribe to her newsletter and learn more!